rajinwonderland/nest-graphql-newsapi/README.md

 npm run dev
 ```

-The browser should then open automatically on to your server's graphql-playground
+The browser should then open automatically on to the graphql-playground page

 > **Note**: Default playground should be avaialble at http://localhost:3000/graphql